 The Bergen Growth Study 1:

-The Bergen growth study 1 is a research project that was started in 2003 and which, amongst other things, aims to identify and describe the growth and weight development of Norwegian children.
-Data has been collected from more than 8000 children aged 0-19 years who where measured at the Health clinics, kindergartens and schools in Bergen.
+The Bergen growth study 1 is a research project that was started in 2003 and which, among other things, aims to identify and describe the growth and weight development of Norwegian children.
+Data has been collected from more than 8000 children aged 0-19 years who where measured at the Health clinics, kindergartens and schools in Bergen in 2003-6.
 You can read more about the research project here.

 In the winter of 2007-2008 new growth curves was made for Norwegian children aged 0-19 years based on data from the growth study in Bergen and the Medical Birth Registry.
 Norwegian school children are taller today than the previous growth references show.
 Weight for height has also increased.
 You can read more about the curves and download them here.